Vietnam Tan Son

 Mennonite Central Committee (MCC)

 With the establishment of a National Park, the Dao and Muong people of Tan Son District were forced to change their livelihoods.
 They previously depended upon the forest for food and the sale of forest products.
 Some villages have been relocated to new areas and the use of many forest products is now illegal.
-The Tan Son program is helping farmers adjust to their new source of livelihood using an integrated approach to increase food security through trainings on rice plantation, production and use of organic fertilizers, improved irrigation, and increased husbandry skills.
-This project aims to increase farmers’ knowledge on soil fertility and appropriate use of chemical fertilizers resulting in sustainable use of arable land.
+The Tan Son program is helping farmers adjust to their new source of livelihood through training on rice plantation as well as improved irrigation..
 Availability of farmable land is a big challenge for farmers in these isolated villages, so the program also builds on farmers existing knowledge of domestic animal raising to provide additional food for their families.

-Led by Mennonite Central Committee and People’s Committee of Tan Son District
+Led by Mennonite Central Committee and local partner People’s Committee of Tan Son District